Archibald Church

-Major Archibald Church DSO MC (7 September 1886 – 23 August 1954) was a British school teacher, soldier and Labour Party then National Labour politician.
+Major Archibald George Church DSO MC (7 September 1886 – 23 August 1954) was a British school teacher, soldier and Labour Party then National Labour politician.
 He served as the Member of Parliament (MP) for Leyton East from 1923 to 1924, and for Wandsworth Central from 1929 to 1931.

 Early life

 Church was born on 7 September 1886 in London, England and was educated at University College, London.
 He was a schoolmaster from 1909 to 1914 when he joined the Army at the start of the First World War.

 Military career

 Church served on the Western Front for three years with the Royal Garrison Artillery then the Royal Flying Corps.
 He was transferred to North Russia to command the Centre Column of the 237 Infantary Brigade.
 In January 1919, Church was awarded the Military Cross (MC) for his service during the First World War, and in January 1920 he was awarded the Distinguished Service Order (DSO) for action in the Murmansk Command during the British intervention in the Russian Civil War.
 The citation noted his "particular gallantry and zeal during the operations from Medevja-gora to Unitsa, 8 June to 26 July 1919".